 Though the difficulty of this situation seems to loom indefinitely, it is a relief that guidelines on home and office disinfection are published by trusted resources such as CDC and WHO.

-Home and Office Disinfection practices are important to reduce the potential for Covid-19 virus contamination in office, schools, gyms, publicly accessible buildings, churches, markets, transportation and business settings or restaurants.
+Home and Office Disinfection practices are important to reduce the potential for Covid-19 virus contamination in offices, schools, gyms, publicly accessible buildings, churches, markets, transportation, and business settings or restaurants.

 For home and office disinfection, the most accessible disinfectants are: